Why the rule of space is so powerful in photography composition

 2. The rule of space – gaze

-People are curious, so if you use the rule of space to take advantage of our curiosity, you’ll automatically create a more engaging image.
+People are curious, so using the rule of space to take advantage of our curiosity with the gaze of a person, automatically creates a more engaging image.

 What’s more, the viewer’s eyes go in the direction of the subject’s gaze, because we want to see what they see.
 So, when your subject looks at something in shot, it creates a journey for the viewer’s eyes.
 This makes the image more interesting and holds your viewer’s attention for longer.

-It’s a way to tell a story in an image.
+Gaze is a way to tell a story and create a compelling image.

 When there’s little space for the subject to look into and the negative space in the image is in the opposite direction of the subject’s gaze, it creates an unsettling feeling.
 Just like when there’s movement, the subject feels boxed in.
 They might be unhappy, trapped or feeling conflict.